 Aspects, that are not so easily defined.
 Aspects which, in order to be recognized on the conscious level, require one to expand one’s narrow, rational point of view, to become much more open minded and sensitive for subtler array of senses.

 A building, that satisfies functional demands, could prove to be a good architecture as well.
 It could, and in most cases is, also good looking, since a clarified function could derive great aesthetic values.
 But primarily, it is an emotional aspect of the building, of the space, that makes it an excellent living or working environment.

 Designing something extremely beautiful is not excessive.
 Beautiful, romantic, carefully hand carved inscription on the public toilet building designed Richard Leplastrier.

 I’d say, that in a quality architecture, all that, seamlessly merges into a superb user experience.

 That is why, I am sometimes – on rare occasions but still – ready to compromise on minor functional, but never on an emotional aspect of the building I am designing.

-I have designed a House A, to clearly expresses its parti, with a 45 m (148 feet) long ‘defense’ stone wall which divides the space into a public, closed, cold, noisy part near the road and intimate courtyard on the sunny side facing the valley.
+I have designed A House for Extroverted Introverts, to clearly expresses its parti, with a 45 m (148 feet) long ‘defense’ stone wall which divides the space into a public, closed, cold, noisy part near the road and intimate courtyard on the sunny side facing the valley.